trombik/ansible-role-home_assistant/README.md

 The role installs it with `ansible` `pip` module and `python -m venv`.

 Home Assistant is very picky about dependencies.
-The upstream even created an Linux distribution for it.
+The upstream even created a Linux distribution for it.
 The dependencies have many `==x.y.z`.
 The author does not think it is feasible to make a stable package for it.